isabelle-ag/isabelle-ag.github.io/index.md

 If your resume is not showing up:

-- Double-check that your resume file is named correctly and has the ".md" extension.
+- Double-check that your resume file is named *index.md*.
+- Check the settings by going to Settings and selecting Pages from the left.
+- Verify that under **Build and deployment**,*Deploy from branch* is selected under Source
+- Under **Branch**, it should say *main branch /(root)* is selected.
+- Check under the **Actions** tab that there are no errors and the build is deployed.
-- Make sure that GitHub Pages is enabled for your repository and that the correct branch is selected as the source for your site.
-It may take a few minutes for changes to reflect on your hosted resume.
-If the issue persists, review the GitHub Pages documentation for troubleshooting tips.
+- It may take a few minutes for changes to reflect on your hosted resume.
+If the issue persists, review the GitHub Pages documentation linked in [More Resources](#More-Resources) for troubleshooting tips.